Sherwin Williams City Loft is a popular paint color from Sherwin Williams White and Pastels Collection.

 Sherwin Williams City Loft is a great, off-white paint color that is perfect for anywhere in the house (given you’ve done your hands-on testing on how it is going to look in different spots of your home).
 It is popular, but maybe a little less versatile than some of the other popular off-white paint colors.

-As I mentioned above, City Loft is a really good color to get a Samplize square of because you’ll be able to test the shade out in a lot of different places in your home.
+As I mentioned above, City Loft is a really good color to get a Samplize sheet of because you’ll be able to test the shade out in a lot of different places in your home.
 Try it next to the windows, in the shadows of the room and next to your artificial light sources, as it may look completely different in each spot.

 If you like how it looks everywhere, Sherwin Williams City Loft may be a great choice for your house!